• ROENFR

 Attributions of the Plenary

 Art.
-29 – The Plenary ensures the general leadership of the Economic and Social Council and has the following main attributions:
+29 – The Plenary ensures the overall leadership of the Economic and Social Council and has the following main attributions:

 b) elects, at the proposal of the parties, the president;

-c) validates one vice-president and one member of the Executive Bureau, proposed by each side;
+c) validates one vice-president and one member of the Executive Bureau, proposed by each party;

-d) adopts and modifies its own Regulation on organization and functioning;
+d) adopts and modifies its own Regulation of organization and functioning;

 e) establishes the composition of the permanent specialized committees;